 Execution – The obstacle is entered in the prescribed gait.
 If there are not flags marking the exit of the obstacle, the obstacle is complete when the horse has broken the plane between the two final posts.
 The line of travel should be weaving through the posts rather than loops around the posts.
 Lead changes must be performed as prescribed for that level.
 Changes of bend and lead are to be executed at each change of direction, in the line and midway between the posts.
 The horse’s lead and bend should be in conformity with the turn.

 The horse and rider navigate the slalom at the gait required for their performance level:

-- Children, Introductory, and Novice A must trot
+- Children, Introductory, Novice A and Novice B must trot

 The horse should demonstrate a change of bend, and if cantering, a change of lead, at the center point between the posts.

 A judge will give a negative score (4 or less) if the horse and rider fail to perform changes of lead, performs the lead changes poorly, performs the obstacle in counter canter, or knocks over any of the posts.
 A rider does not have to dismount to reset a fallen post.